CatCode1230/telegram_ai_bot/README.md

               capabilities: [gpu]```

 ## PostgresQL explanation
-this chatBot can interract with many users and save there history in PostgresQL database
+this chatBot can interract with many users and save their history in PostgresQL database

 ```python
 	self.cur.execute(